MatveevDmtr/Hash-Table/README.md

 We can admire a fantastic performance: the speed up is really great.

 ### Version 7.
-Saving list head in list structure
+Saving list head in list structure & two words in one node
 ##### The idea <!-- omit from toc -->

 When the load factor is small, we can optimize our hash table by saving list head in list structure.
+Also, we can save two words to one list node.
 It may decrease number of pointer transitions while searching in a list.

 ##### Implementation <!-- omit from toc -->

-New list structure looks like this:
+New list and node structures look like this:

 <details>
-<summary><b>New structure of list</b></summary>
+<summary><b>New structures of list and node</b></summary>

 ~~~C++
 typedef struct hashtable_list